Saturday, July 6, 2019

 Cremona

-Cremona is a city in northern Italy that is known for its musical traditions, especially as the birthplace of some of the greatest luthiers, or violin makers, such as Stradivari, Guarneri, and several generations of Amati.
+Cremona is a city in northern Italy that is known for its musical traditions, and especially as the birthplace of some of the greatest luthiers, or violin makers, such as Stradivari, Guarneri, and several generations of Amati.
 This reputation, along with magnificent collections of well-preserved instruments by those makers, are a magnet for visitors like myself who play bowed-string instruments.

 Click on any image to enlarge